Interviewsand Articles

 "I can't tell you," he said with a laugh, as if I should have understood that much.
 "In some of Louis Kahn's notes, where people say he's incomprehensible, I think he actually found the best way to say it."

-It was clear Ferretti had thought deeply about these things.
-"I could go on and on," he added half apologetically, with a gesture I recognized as Italian.
-"My wife listens to me; she's the only one."
+"I could go on and on," Ferretti added half apologetically, and with a gesture I recognized as Italian.
+"My wife listens to me.
+She's the only one," he said.

 A Small Tour

-Soon we were in a small back yard.
-Picking my way through broken concrete and miscellaneous scrap from the remodeling work, I spotted a building of recent construction sitting flush against the back property line.
-Made of concrete block and wood, it had large windows wrapping front and side walls.
-Ferretti explained he'd built it recently because his garage had become too small as a studio.
-As we made our way towards it, our conversation turned to construction.
-Ferretti expressed his preference for stone as a building material - a superior building material as he put it - but not so accessible here.
 In Italy, of course, there were the hill towns, all built of stone.
 It wasn't just that the stone was available there, he told me, but "look at how long the buildings have lasted."
 And the stone was not expensive.
 In any case, concrete was perhaps as good.
 The advantages were similar, he explained.

 I recalled a trip to Italy, and being much taken by the old hilltop towns and their buildings, all of stone, and so enduringly beautiful - as anyone who has visited Italy knows.
 At the same time, the many ways Paolo Soleri used concrete in his buildings in the Arizona desert came to mind.

 It was broken concrete from the demolition of a city sidewalk that Mr. Ferretti had used for his piece of public art "The Cove" which he designed and built for the town of Albany, California.
+This was something I wanted to learn more about.

 The Cove, part 1